Network Traffic Analysis

 Troubleshooting and Security: With granular visibility into network traffic, operators can quickly identify and resolve anomalies, performance issues, or security threats.
 For example, unusual spikes in traffic could indicate a DDoS attack or other malicious activity.

-Bandwidth Management and Fair Usage: Operators can ensure fair and efficient use of network resources by identifying high-bandwidth users or applications and implementing appropriate Quality of Service (QoS) policies.
+Bandwidth Monitoring, Management, and Fair Usage: Operators can ensure fair and efficient use of network resources by identifying high-bandwidth users or applications and implementing appropriate Quality of Service (QoS) policies.

 Methods and Tools for Network Traffic Measurement